sbmlteam/liblx/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LibLX API's documentation!
+Welcome to the LibLX API documentation
 ======================================

 .. image:: ./_static/liblx_image.png